braathwaate/stratego/README.md

 opponent has strategically placed his pieces for defense.

-Demon of Ignorance analyzes its pieces at the start of the game and chooses either the left or right flank to mount an attack.
-Its goal is to charge along the side of the board hoping to either find a corner flag structure or make it to the rear of the board so that it can attack pieces on the rear that are statistically weak and eventually make it to the flag structure.
+Demon of Ignorance analyzes its pieces at the start of the game and chooses one of the three lanes to mount an attack, hoping to either find a flag structure or make it to the rear of the board so that it can attack pieces on the rear that are statistically weak and eventually make it to the flag structure.